 In the enterprise space, most successful companies have already embraced sales enablement as a critical priority—and are seeing the fruits of their labor.
 And in fact, a study by Forbes & Brainshark notes that 72% of companies that surpassed revenue targets by 25+% “have a defined sales enablement function.”

 But many B2B firms can’t afford all the bells and whistles of a comprehensive sales enablement function.
 By understanding the discipline of sales enablement and how to prioritize tactics based on marketing and sales objectives, companies of all sizes can reap the rewards.

 Sales enablement really boils down to how marketing can help make sales more successful, and this can be accomplished through a range of program areas including technology, intelligence, content, analytics, training, and demand generation.

 Successful sales enablement starts with ensuring marketing and sales are aligned, which isn’t always easy, but pays its dividends many times over.
 To provide quality sales enablement, it’s helpful to think in terms of the sales process and look at where marketing fits in.
 In order to do that effectively, marketing must have a strong understanding of the sales process—both the formal process and the activities and behaviors on the sales team.
-While the chart below can be tweaked for each organization, it’s a helpful framework to look at how marketing should support stages of the sales process.

 Before a prospect is even a prospect, they are an individual in your target market who may or may not have any familiarity with your firm—and who may or may not even have a need for what you offer.
 Focusing on building awareness with this audience is critical, and this awareness activity should happen on an individual rep basis, leveraging sales intelligence tools like DiscoverOrg, as well as social selling tactics.